 - Make your bed.

 Making your bed in the morning might not be something you give a second thought to, but it’s actually a great way to wake yourself up and set the tone for a productive day, according to Rothstein.
 When you make your bed, you’re starting your day by accomplishing a task—and making a clear division between day and night.
-An unmade bed can tempt you back into bed before the day has even begun, but a made bed will motivate you to move on with your day Plus, who doesn’t love coming home to find their beds beautifully made at the end of long days?
+This simple habit can be part of your routine on how to wake up earlier and boost productivity.

 - Set goals for the day.

 Before you start your day, Rothstein suggests sitting on the edge of your bed and setting three goals for yourself.
 They can be small, but they should energize and challenge you a little bit.
-Having these set goals will give your day purpose and make waking up easier.
+Having these set goals will give your day purpose and make waking up early in the morning easier.

 [Related: 7 Easy Ways to Become a Morning Person]